We'd love to hear from you!

 Send us a message

 Yes.
 Unlike many other areas of law which are state-specific, trademarks and copyrights are protected under federal law.
 This means that our firm can assist you and your business in any state.
-Many of our clients are located outside of Georgia and California and we communicate with them effectively through email, phone, and sometimes even Skype.
+Many of our clients are located outside of Georgia and we communicate with them effectively through email, phone, and sometimes even Skype.

 What exactly is a trademark?